360medics/pulse-sdk/README.md

 # pulse-sdk

-On going POC for a PulseLife search SDK
+Ongoing POC for a PulseLife search SDK

 ## Integration